stingray.schema_instance¶

 a

-describing this instance.
+Locationdescribing this instance.

-- from_schema(start: int = 0) Location ¶
+- from_schema(start: int = 0) Location¶

 Attempt to build a

-from a schema.This will raise an exception if there is an
+Locationfrom a schema.This will raise an exception if there is an

-.
+OCCURS DEPENDING ON.
 For these kinds of DDE’s, an instance must be used.- Parameters:

 start – The initial offset, usually zero.